 Taking Northern Ireland Railways

-Belfast is also served by a series of trains which are also managed by Translink, and which run to the major city suburbs and other Northern Ireland destinations.
+Belfast is also served by a series of trains which are managed by Translink, and which run to the major city suburbs and other Northern Ireland destinations.
 If you plan to take the train between Northern Ireland and Dublin, you will need to check the timetables and service information of Enterprise Train – a joint venture between Translink and Irish Rail.
 The trains depart every two hours.

 While Dublin is the busier airport, Belfast has its own transit hub known as the Belfast International Airport (BFS).
 The airport is located about 20 miles outside of the city but is well connected by the Airport Express 300 bus.
 The buses leave every 15 minutes during peak hours and operate 7 days a week.
 Timetables can be found on the Translink website, and tickets can be purchased for 8 pounds (single) or 11.50 pounds (return).